cross

 1) Created on a Digital Task Card: Unlike the Physical Boards, Online Boards are built on digital task cards that can be accessible to everyone in the team.

 2) Easily customisable: Online Boards are also customisable.
-Using the Online Scrum Software, team members can apply filters to view assigned tasks alongside working with the Task Board to manipulate the data.
+Using the Online Scrum Software, team members can apply filters to view assigned tasks and manipulate the data by working with the Task Board.

 3) Generate automatic reports: Teams can be at ease while working with Online Boards as these can generate automated performance reports at the end of each Sprint.
 These can provide effective project dashboards for management as well.